appium/appium-espresso-driver/README.md

 > [!NOTE]
 > If you are _not_ going to run your tests in parallel then consider enabling the `--session-override` Appium server argument.
 It forces the server to close all pending sessions before a new one could be opened,
 > which allows you to avoid possible issues with such sessions silently running/expiring in the background.

-## Consuming Espresso Server as Library

-If you have access to the source code of the application under test then there is a possiblity to integrate Espresso server into your application and make it to a library.
-This approach allows to simplify the dependency conflicts resolution as well as to optimize the session startup performance.
-Read the corresponding [article](./docs/as-library.md) from the driver documentation for more details.

 ## Troubleshooting